wilsonmar/wilsonmar.github.io/_posts/2020-03-22-aws-security.md

    suggests 4 months of preparation using 4 account setup and used attached as well as detached accounts with AWS Organizations.

+Do you really know this stuff?
+Take the practice test <a target="_blank" href="https://learning.oreilly.com/certifications/9780136808800/">For the AWS Certified Security – Specialty SCS-C01</a>

 ## Social Twitter Feeds: